patcain/ecrisp/stix/README.md

   An encoding to notify another party that their IP Address is surely infected.

+* leakage/found_data:

+  An encoding of discovered data that will become your next data breach.

 Other 'threats' will be forthcoming as they are discovered or suggested.

 ***NOTE:** The STIX encodings in thiss directory will not validate with the public STIX schemas unless you correct the 'xml:lang="English"' to 'xml:lang="en"'.